mardiros/pyshop/README.rst

 You also should also use an https reverse proxy.
 Python packaging core uses HTTP basic authentication: it sends user/password in clear.

+The pythop.sample.ini file use waitress as the default WSGI server, but, if you are familiar with another WSGI server that support paste format, you could use it.

 Configuring your environment
 ============================